yiweishih/ping-monitoring-status-page/README.md

 5. Open your browser to `http://localhost:30500`

+---

 ## Configuration

 ### Host Configuration (`hosts.yaml`)

-Configure your network hosts using the following format:
+Configure your network hosts using the following format.
+You can optionally mark an IP as `known_offline`.

 ```yaml
 hosts: